robertmand/FAIR-DaSH/_episodes/ep3.md

 >> For each of these **topics**, we have a set of questions that helps you write your DMP.
 For each question, there are tags that help you know funding bodies questions (Figure 2)
 >>
 ![Figure 2. knowledge model for the DSW that covers 7 chapters, in this picture, you can see tags and topics covered by each chapter](../fig/pic4.jpg)
->> After introducing the DSW, let's answer the question, what are the questions you need to answer to determine data access?
+>> After introducing the DSW, let's answer the following question, **How to choose the right data access plan for you?**
 >> Based on DSW, there are main four questions
 >> - Will you be working with the philosophy 'as open as possible' for your data?
 >> - Can all of your data become completely open over time?